portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Moreover, the size of a port, in terms of traffic flow, says nothing about productivity, efficiency, or responsiveness to customers.
 These are just some of the criteria that a shipper might consider in evaluating port performance.

-  Inspiring webs:

   All the ports have statistical information about the activity.
 Usually are published annually, monthly, quarterly.
 Relevant data of a port are:
+  - Value of goods passing through port
-  - Number ship calls
+  - Number ship calls (stopovers)
-  - Tones loaded/unloaded
+  - Tones loaded/unloaded by sector
-  - Number of containers
+  - Traffic by geographical areas (total, main destination areas and main areas of origin)
+  - Container traffic (all, full/empty, import/export)
   - Vehicles loaded/unloaded
   - Passengers embarked/disembarked
   - Liquid bulks loaded/unloaded